KDE/documentation-develop-kde-org/content/docs/apps/sensor-faces/_index.md

 ### Retrieving the data

 The face controller supplies the list of sensor ids.
-To access more information about those sensors and retrieving their current values, there are two options.
+To access more information about those sensors and to retrieve their current values, there are two options.
 We can instantiate a [Sensor](docs:libksysguard;KSysGuard::Sensor) for each id and query the [formattedValue](docs:libksysguard;KSysGuard::Sensor::formattedValue) or raw [value](docs:libksysguard;KSysGuard::Sensor::value) and [unit](docs:libksysguard;KSysGuard::Sensor::unit) from it.
 It also contains the user visible [name](docs:libksysguard;KSysGuard::Sensor::name) of the sensor